 Managing small cap exposure improved performance

 With the easing of foreign-ownership limits and other enhancements taken to improve market access, Saudi Arabia has provided more potential opportunities for foreign investors.
 Over the few years since, the low-size factor has underperformed, and investors incorporating factor strategies would have benefited from controlling exposure to Saudi small caps.
-We will continue to monitor both broad passive exposure to market beta using MSCI IMI indexes and active allocations to factor strategies built on these broad indexes as more investors gain experience in the region.
+We will continue to monitor both broad indexed exposure to market beta using MSCI IMI indexes and active allocations to factor strategies built on these broad indexes as more investors gain experience in the region.

 1The relaxation of the foreign-ownership limits was reflected in the MSCI equity indexes from the November 2016 Index Review.